Saturday, 31 January 2009

 2. The fluent and powerful orator was influential in Saint Augustine's conversion.

-3. Saint Ambrose is the Patron Saint of Milan and his Feast Day December 7th, was the date of his ordination.
+3. Saint Ambrose is the Patron Saint of Milan and his Feast Day December 7th, is the date of his ordination.

 4. The Ambrosian library in Milan, which was founded in 1609 and contains priceless manuscripts, is named after him.